 After many years in store it went to the National Railway Museum in York (1988-1990) before coming to Crich in June 1990.

 Although the tramcar has spent most of its time at Crich tucked away in a depot, it did enjoy one brief moment in the limelight when, on Sunday 22nd July 2012, it paid a fleeting return visit to its home town of Immingham as part of the centenary celebrations of the opening of the docks complex there.
 Unfortunately, the absence of adequate secured storage space on site meant that the historic return visit was confined to an all- too-brief weekend.

-Despite its current ‘ugly duckling’ status, it would be nice to think that the advent of a new era of ‘tram trains’ in years to come might prompt a well-deserved renewal of interest in, and respect for, a remarkable early attempt to combine the advantages of two complementary forms of public transport in a single vehicle.
+Despite its current ‘ugly duckling’ status, it would be nice to think that the advent of a new era of ‘tram trains’ might prompt a well-deserved renewal of interest in, and respect for, a remarkable early attempt to combine the advantages of two complementary forms of public transport in a single vehicle.